theintern/intern/docs/architecture.md

 ```

 If a loader isn’t specified, ‘default’ will be used.
 This loader uses an environment-specific default method for loading
-suites in a provided suites list.
+scripts/modules.
 This means `require` in a Node environment, or script injection in the browser.

-### Plugins
+## Plugins

 Plugins are scripts that are loaded after the loader, but before suites.
 These are a good place to load global scripts
 required for browser tests, or to register `beforeRun` or `afterRun` event handlers.